Combinatorial NLTS From the Overlap Gap Property: Model, construction, and the main result

 Finally, we consider the Hamiltonian:

+Intuitively, each $H_i$ penalizes the energy of a state $\ket{\phi}$ if it violates clauses in $C(x_i)$ for the $i$-th variable or has support over computational bases $\ket{z}$ which are not consistent with the CAT projectors.
 We note that $\ket{\rmCAT(i)} \bra{\rmCAT(i)}$ is the projection operator onto the state $\ket{\rmCAT(i)}$.
-The operator $H$ is ``local on average'' when $m=O(n)$ as each summand $H_i$ acts on at $K(m/n)$ qubits in expectation.
+The operator $H$ is ``local on average'' when $m=O(n)$ as each summand $H_i$ acts on approximately $K^2m/n$ qubits in expectation.
 Furthermore, the largest locality---namely, the largest number of qubits per $H_i$---is at most $O(\log n)$ in this case, as it corresponds to a maximum of $O(n)$ binomial random variables with $O(n)$ trials and success probabilities $O(n^{-1})$.

 This completes the construction of our local (on average) Hamiltonian $H$.
 We claim that a suitable choice of $\alpha$, $K$, and $\gamma$ verifies the requirements of the combinatorial NLTS.
 Specifically, we fix $\epsilon$ and define a combinatorial notion of a state being near the ground state.